Showing posts with label Dutch art. Show all posts

 'Zoroaster’s dinner in the desert was known to the ancients as starvation, for it consisted of honey and cheese.
 Yet honey and cheese fill the sausages of Parthia and Numidia'.

-Its with typical wit that Browne concludes his notes on ancient world cuisine thus -
+Its with typical wit that Browne concludes thus -

 'But when Ibycus in Athenaeus says that ambrosia was nine times sweeter than honey, let the palates of heaven keep their sweet, I prefer a fig from Chios'.